 For more information on the Master of Arts in Teaching program, including coursework required and the application process, please visit the Master of Arts in Teaching website.

 Students can work at their own pace, attending classes part time or full time.
-Post-bac students complete the same courses as our undergraduate BSED majors, but the certification program may be streamlined to allow post bac students to complete the program in the shortest time possible.
-The average amount of time to complete a post-bac certification program if the student attends full time is 1 1/2 years.
-Students seeking this option are not eligible for PELL grants (not available after the initial bachelor's degree) but may be eligible for student loans as a teacher certification student.
+PostBac students complete the same courses as our undergraduate BSED majors, but the certification program may be streamlined to allow PostBac students to complete the program in the shortest time possible.
+The average amount of time to complete a PostBac certification program if the student attends full time is 1 1/2 - 2 years.
+Students seeking this option are not eligible for PELL grants (not available after an initial bachelor's degree) but may be eligible for student loans as a teacher certification student.

-Who would choose the Post-Bac route to certification?
+Who would choose the postbaccalaureate route to certification?

 What courses will I need to take?
-For a list of courses required for certification in Secondary Edcuation at the post-bac level, you can view the appropriate Academic Program Guide for the area of certification you wish to pursue .
+For a list of courses required for certification in Secondary Education at the PostBac level, you can view the appropriate Individualized Programs of Study for the area of certification you wish to pursue .

-Post-Bac, Teacher Certification combined with Content area Master's Degree
+Postbaccalaureate, Teacher Certification Combined with Content Area Master's Degree

-- The Teacher Certification Office: An advisor in this office will evaluate your transcripts and determine the coursework required for certification in the content area of your choice.
+- The Professional Education Certification office: An advisor in this office will evaluate your transcripts and determine the coursework required for certification in the content area of your choice.

-- The Department of your Content Area: If you are interested in this option, your advisor in the Teacher Certification Office will then refer you to the appropriate graduate advisor in your content area.
-You will then take that analysis to the graduate advisor and discuss the possibility of combining certification and a Master's degree in your content field.
+- The Department of your Content Area: If you are interested in this option, your advisor in the Professional Education Certification office will then refer you to the appropriate graduate advisor in your content area.
+You will then take your Transcript Analysis/Individualized Program of Study (IPS) to the graduate advisor and discuss the possibility of combining certification and a master's degree in your content field.